BatuAyd/cheshire/README.md

 ## Development Notes

 - User profile data is **immutable** after creation
+- Proposals are **immutable** after creation (no editing allowed)
 - Sessions are cached locally for 6 minutes to reduce server calls
 - Redis stores sessions with 36-hour expiration
 - All user routes require Redis session authentication
 - PostgreSQL database can be local, cloud-hosted, or Supabase
 - If using Supabase, the service_role key bypasses Row Level Security for server operations
+- Proposals are organization-scoped (users can only create for their organization)
+- Voting deadlines must be at least 1 hour from creation time